-I provide psychotherapy to adults with anxiety and obsessive compulsive disorders.
+I provide time limited psychotherapy to adults with anxiety, and obsessive compulsive disorders, and PTSD.
 My style is warm, active, present-oriented, and focused on clear goals.
+I offer specific treatment plans that are between 12 and 20 sessions.

 I have trained at Harvard Medical School, Stanford University, and UNC Chapel Hill.
 I am consistently updating my skills and knowledge with workshops, conventions, and consultation.
 I systematically track progress and seek feedback, and use this information to refine treatment and optimize success for the people I work with.